 Find out more about Mitch at his website, connect with him on Facebook, follow him on Twitter, and sign up for his newsletter.

 Note: I received a complimentary copy for review purposes.
 A positive review was not requested or guaranteed; the opinions expressed are my own.

-Please visit other stops on The Bully of Order blog tour page.
+Please visit other stops on The Magic Strings of Frankie Presto blog tour page.